 None at all.
 Most of our students have never opened a watch before.
 We provide every tool you need and walk you through each step.
 If you can hold a pair of tweezers steady, you can build a watch.

-Standard classes run about 3.5–4 hours.
-Premium builds with a bezel or skeleton movement take 4–5 hours.
+Foundation classes run about 2–3 hours (may run up to an hour over).
+Premium builds with custom exclusive cases take 3 hours (may run an hour over).
 We don't rush — the goal is for you to leave with a watch you trust.

 You won't be the first.
 Most builds involve at least one rebuild step — that's part of the craft.
 Every class includes one rebuild attempt at no extra cost.
-If a part is genuinely damaged, we replace it at our cost (you'll pay only for the part).
+If a part is genuinely damaged, we replace it at our cost.

 Yes.
 We test every finished watch on a timegrapher before you leave, regulate it if needed, and confirm it's running within spec.
-The Seiko NH35 typically runs at -20 to +40 seconds per day out of the box.
-With a regulation pass, most of our builds settle within ±10 seconds.
+Most of our builds settle within ±10 seconds per day after a regulation pass.

 Everything.
 The movement, case, dial, hands, crown, strap, all tools, instruction, and the watch itself to take home.
 There are no hidden parts fees.
 Premium-tier builds also include a second strap and a small care kit.

 Yes.
 Vouchers are available for any tier and never expire.
-They make excellent birthday, anniversary or "treat-yourself" gifts.
-Email hello@themoddingbench.com for details.
+Email [email protected] for details.

 We run classes from a workshop in Surry Hills, Sydney.
 The full address is shared with you after booking.
 We're a short walk from Central Station and Crown Street.